Korean Athletes Unite: with Podium Selfie at Paris Olympics

 When and Where

-North and South Korean athletes competing together at the Paris Olympics with the Eiffel Tower in the background.
+North and South Korean athletes compete together at Paris Olympics, Eiffel Tower backdrop.

 This significant event took place at the Paris 2024 Olympics during the medal ceremony for a mixed team event.
 Held in the historic and vibrant city of Paris, the athletes seized the moment to celebrate unity and success on the world stage, making headlines and capturing public imagination.